 In Elementary Schools

-During the school year, our Oral Health Team visits all elementary schools in Renfrew County and District to screen students in certain grades.
+During the school year, our Oral Health Team visits select elementary schools in Renfrew County and District to screen students in certain grades.
 Our team does a visual check of the students mouth to identify, and follow-up with, students who have obvious dental needs.
 These screenings do not substitute a students regular visit to the dentist.

 Each student screened will bring home a Dental Report Card containing the results of this visual screening, along with information for those families who may be eligible for no-cost oral health services.